- Demo Day

 Sunset Beach, NC | firstname.lastname@example.org

-Mr. Williams has a 42-year career in environmental engineering with experience and specific emphasis in the biosolids and residuals management field.
-Mr. Williams is a recognized biosolids composting expert having supported the development and operation of over 100 biosolids composting projects.
+Mr. Williams has a 43-year career in environmental engineering with experience and specific emphasis in the biosolids and residuals management field.
+Mr. Williams is a recognized biosolids management planning expert having supported the development of dozens of biosolids and residuals management master plans in his career.
+He has designed and provided evaluation and operational services for all aspects of compost facility process, equipment, and odor control systems on well over 100 projects.
 Mr. Williams has delivered over 200 technical presentations specific to residuals management and is a contributing author for several articles and books significant to residuals resource recovery, residuals and municipal solid waste management, composting, and odor control.
-He is one of the principal authors of Biosolids Composting: Special Publication of the WEF Technical Practice Committee Task Force in 1995.
-He is the compost chapter author of the WEF Manual of Practice No. 8 Design of Wastewater Treatment Plants released in 2008.
-He was one of the principal authors of Environment Canada’s Technical Manual on Municipal Solid Waste Organics Processing released in 2012.